JacksonKuo/blog/_posts/2025-8-10-ephemeral-octo-sts.markdown

 I've been testing Octo-STS by Chainguard which generates ephemeral GitHub tokens that can replace long-lived PAT tokens: [https://www.chainguard.dev/unchained/the-end-of-github-pats-you-cant-leak-what-you-dont-have](https://www.chainguard.dev/unchained/the-end-of-github-pats-you-cant-leak-what-you-dont-have).
 While implementing and testing Octo-STS, I ran into a couple of pitfalls, and will document how I resolved those issues and any lessons learned.

 # Two-Modes
 Something that wasn't immediately clear to me from the documentation[^1] [^2] [^3] [^4] was that Octo-STS has two different modes.
-The first mode will mint a ephemeral token for accessing a single repository, while the second mode will mint a ephemeral token for accessing multiple repositories and/or grant organization permissions.
+The first mode will mint an ephemeral token for accessing a single repository, while the second mode will mint an ephemeral token for accessing multiple repositories and/or grant organization permissions.

 #### Mode 1 - Granting single repo access
 It's important to note that for single repo access the policy file is housed in the repo that is granting access `<repo>/.github/chainguard/bar.sts.yaml` file.